Brian Kelley

 Actually I'm not sure whether this is specifically an emacs issue.

 I think this is more likely a Windows issue.
-Emacs also doesn't seem to
+Emacs also doesn't seem tothat invokes Tkinter.
+I'm using the bash shell under emacs, and

 like to run wxPython in shell mode either.
 My guess is that on windows,